 - It is an offence to interfere with a tenant trying to sell or lease a mobile home or land lease home.

 - It is an offence to force a tenant to sign an agency agreement for the sale or lease of a mobile home or land lease home.

 - It is an offence to stop a tenant from buying goods or services from any person.

 Non-Profit Housing Co-operatives (Co-op) are managed by the residents and have member-elected boards responsible for management.
 The co-op sets their own by-laws regarding rules and responsibilities within the co-op, in accordance with the Co-operative Corporations Act (CCA).

 Non-Profit Housing Co-operative units may be occupied by members and non-members.
 Member-occupied units are covered only by certain, very limited provisions of the Residential Tenancies Act, 2006 (the Act).
 For non-member units, most of the common provisions of the Act such as interference with reasonable enjoyment would still apply.
 There is a partial exemption in section 7 of the Act for units that are occupied by non-members.
 This exemption relates only to certain provisions of the Act such as some of the rent rules.

 Section 94.17 of the Act lists the offences with respect to occupancy of a member unit in a Non-Profit Housing Co-operative.
-These offences are also subject to enforcement by the Investigation and Enforcement Unit and are as follows:
+These offences are also subject to enforcement by the Rental Housing Enforcement Unit and are as follows: